Parametric Instabilities of Correlated Quantum Matter: Case studies

 and the corresponding parametric efficiencies,

 where the last approximation is reasonable in most experimental systems, where the tunneling energy is smaller by orders of magnitude compared to the interaction anisotropy energy scale.
-The upshot of Eq.~\eqref{eq:dzQH2l} is that parametric driving of the correlated double-layer system may be induced by any perturbation that modifies the energetic ratio between the interlayer tunneling and the capacitive anisotropy.
-One direct way to achieve this is to modulate the tunneling barrier between the layers (e.g, electrostatically or via dynamic piezoelectrical modulation), Which directly impacts the interlayer tunneling strength $\Delta_{\rm sas}$.
+The upshot of Eq.~\eqref{eq:dzQH2l} is that parametric driving of the correlated double-layer system may be induced by any perturbation that modifies the energetic ratio between the interlayer tunneling and the energy associated with spontaneously creating a charge imbalance between the layers.

-An alternative, more experimentally accessible approach is to modulate a gate-voltage controlled displacement electric field.
-Applied perpendicularly to the double-layer structure, it will induce layer polarization, i.e., a finite $\langle\ell_z\rangle$ component in the order parameter, rendering the fluctuations ``less squeezed'' in the in-plane direction, see Fig.~\ref{fig:qhexample}a.
-(We note that an in-plane magnetic field may lead to a related effect, where the which-layer symmetry is spontaneously broken~\cite{Leo_selfchargingPhysRevLett.87.236802}.)
-With a high enough displacement field, the in-plane coherence is destroyed and the system becomes layer polarized.
-Crudely speaking, we can emulate this change by an effective change of the anisotropy energy.
+One direct way to achieve this is to modulate the tunneling barrier between the layers.
+In a double quantum well setup~\cite{bilayertunneling_eisenstein}, this can be achieved by electrostatic modulation, effectively changing the wavefunction hybridization between the two wells making up the double layer.
+The interlayer tunneling may also be controlled using light~\cite{Floquettunneling1_PhysRevB.99.201403,Floquettunneling2_PhysRevB.101.241408}.
+One can modulate the amplitude of the incident light on the system at the appropriate parametric resonance frequency~\cite{LindnerPlamonkiselev2024inducingexceptionalpointsenhancing}, and thus create temporal oscillations of $\Delta_{\rm sas}$.

-Suppose that in the vicinity of the transition this anisotropy depends on the appropriate gate-voltage $V$ as $E_{\rm easy}\propto V^\alpha$.
-It is straightforward to extract
+Alternatively, one may seek to modulate $E_{\rm easy}$, the easy-plane anisotropy.
+As can be seen from the dependence of Eq.~\eqref{eq:Eez} on $f\left({\bf q}\right)$, quantum geometry plays an important role.
+By modulating a perpendicular displacement field in, e.g., a double bilayer graphene system~\cite{graphene_double_layr_JIALI_DEAN}, one induces changes to the wavefunction of the active Landau levels, thus changing $E_{\rm easy}$.

-Drawing from experimental results in relevant systems~\cite{graphene_double_layr,graphene_double_layr_JIALI_DEAN}, the transition has a width of order $\sim10$ mV.
-This suggests that in the vicinity of the transition a \textit{modulation of several mV} of the voltages applied are sufficient to induce a parametric instability, which becomes apparent after a few ($\lesssim 10$) driving cycles.
+Drawing from the experimental results in relevant systems~\cite{graphene_double_layr,graphene_double_layr_JIALI_DEAN}, the transition out of the layer-coherent phase has a width of order $\sim10$ mV in terms of the applied gate-voltage.
+This suggests that in the vicinity of the transition a \textit{modulation of several mV} of the voltage applied are sufficient to induce a parametric instability, which becomes apparent after a few ($\lesssim 10$) driving cycles.